Would you prefer to view this website based on your location?

 Priorities when purchasing a charging station vary

 Energy efficiency and an easy-to-use interface of a charging station are generally the most important priorities when it comes to purchasing a charging station.
-However, there is a variety in priorities amongst the different countries as well.
-The long warranty is significantly more important for the French general population, whilst clarity about charging session fees is the most relevant aspect for the Dutch. (!)
+However, there is a variety in priorities among the different countries as well.
+The long warranty is significantly more important for the French general population, while clarity about charging session fees is the most relevant aspect for the Dutch. (!)

 Priorities when purchasing a charging station vary